How To Do Plié Squats

 Hi, I’m Chris Freytag and I’m going to show you how to do a Plié Squat.
 It’s a great exercise and a good variation that really uses the inner thighs.
 Now, pliés are a little different than a squat because instead of sticking your butt out and back, you’re going to tuck your pelvis under.
 Heels in; toes out, feet are nice and wide.
 Send your knees over your toes so you really have to engage your adductors (your inner thighs).
 Push those knees wide as you go into a plié.
-You don’t want to let those knees cave in, but push them wide, sink your butt all the way down, pelvis is tucked under, abs are tight.
+You don’t want to let those knees cave in, but push them wide, sink your butt all the way down, the pelvis is tucked under, abs are tight.
 Squeeze up through the glutes and the inner thigh.
 Inhale and exhale.
-Breathe deep–get down as deep as you can–and practice these plié squats to tone and tighten the lower body.
+Breathe deeply–get down as deep as you can–and practice these plié squats to tone and tighten the lower body.

 How To Do Plié Squats

-- Stand with feet slightly wider than shoulder distance apart and toes turned out into a 45 degree angle.
+- Stand with feet slightly wider than shoulder distance apart and toes turned out into a 45-degree angle.

 - Bend knees and lower your torso, keeping your back straight and abs tight.